 For those vendors/interpreters whose invoices are paid by check, rather than EFT, it could be helpful to know what the outside of the envelope looks like, so it is not set aside as junk mail.
-At a glance, it might appear to be one of those solicitations that come in the form of a check that you are invited to cash as a way of accepting their offer.
+At a glance, it might appear to be one of those solicitations that come in the form of a check that you are invited to cash as a way of accepting some offer.

 We have also had interpreters/vendors wonder where the remittance information is because the check does not come with an accompanying stub.
 The remittance information is in the top left hand corner of the check and will indicate the invoice number(s) being paid.
 It is printed in relatively small font.